 Designed by experts in after-sales needs, this option facilitates the structuring and aggregation of data.
 How does it work?
 Thanks to the grouping, cross-referencing and relationships between all the data from the complaints.
 Indeed, the digital and omnichannel solution accumulates and analyzes a large amount of data before extracting the necessary information.

-Following the collection and analysis of data, the perfect knowledge of the products in the after-sales sector allows the company :
+Following data collection and analysis, perfect knowledge of products in the after-sales sector enables the company to:

 - Anticipate programmed degeneration: by collecting a good amount of data on the life of a product, a company will be able to have a vision on the programmed degeneration of a product and thus anticipate possible after-sales requests.